Aarif123456/mCP-ABE_API/README.md

 Argument: method (type of method described below) - each method has its own list of required arguments

 ## Description
-m-CP-ABE - based on the paper by https://link.springer.com/chapter/10.1007/978-3-642-10838-9_23 and original code by Mitu kumar
+m-CP-ABE - based on the paper by https://link.springer.com/chapter/10.1007/978-3-642-10838-9_23 and original code by Mitu kumar/
-The following is in API that implements the mCp-ABE protocol It supports both get and post request
+The CP-ABE implementation comes from [Junwei Wang](https://github.com/junwei-wang/cpabe/) The following is in API that implements the mCp-ABE protocol It supports both get and post request
-*Note: properties is supported by the business logic but not by request*

 # API
 ### GenerateProperties